AnnyShen55/hw2/README.md

 # hw2
-There are three function in this hw 2 package:
+There are three function in this hw2 package:

 olve_ols(): a function solves a linear system using Gauss-Seidel or Jacobi method, allows user to specify how many cores to use for parallel implementation.